How To Become a Licensed Farm Labor Contractor in California

 • Quarterly payroll reports from EDD (DE-9/C).

-• List of grower clients.
+• List of grower clients (template).

 • Complete list of all materials and resources used to provide sexual harassment prevention training to workers in the calendar year prior (including the company's policy and DFEH185).